Yellow clown goby

-The yellow clown goby (Gobiodon okinawae), also known as the Okinawa goby or yellow coral goby, is a member of the goby family native to the western Pacific from southern Japan to the southern reaches of the Great Barrier Reef.
-As the name implies, they are bright yellow in color, save for a whitish patch on each cheek.
+The yellow clown goby (Gobiodon okinawae), also known as the Okinawa goby or yellow coral goby, is a member of the goby family native to the western Pacific, from southern Japan (including Okinawa) to the southern reaches of the Great Barrier Reef.
+As the common name implies, this goby is bright yellow in color, save for a whitish patch on each cheek.